merenlab/merenlab.org/tutorials/infant-gut/index.md

 ```

 {:.notice}
-As you know, you can use `anvi-run-hmms` program with custom made HMM profiles to add your own HMMs into the {% include ARTIFACT name="contigs-db" text="contigs database" %}.
+As you know, you can use {% include PROGRAM name="anvi-run-hmms" %} program with custom made HMM profiles to add your own HMMs into the contigs database.

 Alright.
 We have two.
 Let's see what genes do we have in `Bacteria_71`: